Ned Kelly fact sheet

 The suits allowed the gang to walk away unharmed from close-range shooting, but they also served a less practical function: they made the gang members – Ned in particular – seem larger, more intimidating; even ghostly.
 The shock factor of the metal-clad Kelly would have been much to Ned's advantage during the Glenrowan siege.

 After the gang was killed and Ned captured, the police officers involved in the capture wanted to keep parts of the suits as souvenirs.
 Various pieces of the suits were separated, some making their way into private ownership.
-But after years of research to determine which pieces belonged to which gang member, Ned Kelly's complete armour is now in the Library's collection.
+After years of research to determine which pieces belonged to which gang member, Ned Kelly's complete armour is now in the Library's collection.

 The Jerilderie letter